Dave-team/Knowledge-base/Negotiation.md

   - Renewal periods.
 Longer term often locks the pricing  so we avoid a price increase when it happens.
   - Make sure that the pricing for the existing users stays flat - i.e. at least no increase

+## Fivetran contract
+- Credits no longer rolling over > incentivizing us to buy less > if we buy less, there won’t be as much economies of scale
+- We can map out our expected growth for the next year, calculating MAR by different months (e.g. accounting for peak period)
+- If we’d need to top up our credits, we’d be able to do so during the year (the price per credit would be fixed)

 ## Templates
 Hi Philip,